EmhRk/ECS/README.md

 # ECS
-Code of Database course design project
+Code of Database School project.
-Nothing valuable inside.
-Just a backup here
+The Front-end was developed with Flutter(Dart), and the Back-end was develop with Golang.